 Some organizations (and some staff members) can become so used to a meeting culture that they believe their company cannot function without regular meetings.
 If this is the philosophy of the senior management of an organization, it can become impossible to shift the mindset of the staff.

 Completing important tasks outside of work hours is not a viable alternative.
 While the after-hours approach might enable you or your team to temporarily stay on top of workload, it is unsustainable for creativity and innovation over the long term.
 Your creativity will drop.
-Or you’ll burnout.
-Or both of those things will happen.
+Or you’ll burn out.
+Or both.

 Procrastination Is the Core of Meeting-Heavy Cultures

-I remember sitting in a meeting to discuss a campaign strategy that the creative and accounts team were going to be putting together.
+I remember sitting in a meeting to discuss a campaign strategy that the creative and accounts team would be putting together.
 The meeting had been scheduled for 60 minutes and required a group of six people.

 We spent the first 20 minutes talking in circles about the tasks that needed to get done.
 It took the equivalent of two hours of combined brain time.

 At this point, I spoke up.
-I asked the group, a) What the hell? and, b) Why were we doing what we were doing?
-The response I got suggested that, at the core, we were procrastinating.
+I asked the group, a) What the hell?
+And b) Why were we doing what we were doing?
+The response I got suggested that we were procrastinating.

 Planning to Come Up with Ideas vs. Coming Up with Ideas to Plan